 Give specific critiques

 Designers are used to not hitting the nail on the head the first time, and will usually expect a certain number of changes.
 However there are definitely ways that you can help make this phase smoother when there’s something you don’t like.
-If you tell them that it’s ‘not working’ for you, but if you can’t articulate why then they won’t know what to fix.
+If you tell them that it’s ‘not working’ for you, but can’t articulate why then they won’t know what to fix.
 Be as specific as possible.
 Avoid vague words and onomatopoeia – asking for more “Pow!” or “Shazam!” really isn’t helpful.
 Instead think about the design as a whole, and then as it’s parts, and try to identify where the problem is.
 It might be that the overall atmosphere should be more elegant and subtle, or more young and bouncy, or more serious and corporate.
 Maybe the general design is fine, but there’s just one photo you don’t like because the person in it has a weird pose.
 Maybe you’d like the name of a conference guest speaker to be larger than the date of the event, because they are quite famous in your field and it will help to pull in ticket sales.

 Make sure to also tell the designer what you do like, so that they know what to keep and what to discard.
 It’ll give both your morales a little boost and keep everyone feeling positive about the progress of the project, even as you start suggesting these changes.
 Anyone can give a negative view but it’s your verbal tone and your explanation of the problem that will turn it into constructive criticism.
 As my Mum used to say, “It’s not what you say, it’s the way that you say it – that’s what gets results”